-The book addresses key contemporary issues including healthism, sexism, racism, classism, heterosexism, ableism and colonialism, and highlights the importance of positionality and critical awareness on the part of the teacher, coach, or researcher.
-Presenting an array of case studies, practical examples and thought-provoking questions, the book discusses equitable pedagogies and how they might be implemented, including in curriculum design and assessment.
+The book addresses key contemporary issues including healthism, sexism, racism, classism, heterosexism, ableism and colonialism, and it highlights the importance of positionality and critical awareness on the part of the teacher, coach, or researcher.
+Presenting an array of case studies, practical examples, and thought-provoking questions, the book discusses equitable pedagogies and how they might be implemented, including in curriculum design and assessment.

-Concise, and avoiding academic jargon, this is an invaluable guide for pre-service and in-service teachers, teacher educators, coaches and educators, helping them to ensure that all students and young people are included within the PE and YS settings for which they are responsible.
+Concise, and avoiding academic jargon, this is an invaluable guide for pre-service and in-service teachers, teacher educators, coaches, and educators, helping them to ensure that all students and young people are included within the PE and YS settings for which they are responsible.

 Table of Contents

 Part I: Understanding the Need for Social Justice in Physical Education and Youth Sport

 3 Genderism and Sexism

 Part II: Enacting Social justice in Physical Education and Youth Sport